 (4) An arrangement under subsection (3) is to be made on such terms and conditions as the agency, the relevant employing authority or employer and the Minister for Public Sector Management agree.

-(5) In this section “superannuation arrangement” means the scheme for accrued or accruing benefits under the Superannuation and Family Benefits Act 1938 2, a superannuation scheme under the State Superannuation Act 2000 or any other superannuation scheme approved by the Minister for the purposes of this section.
+(5) In this section superannuation arrangement means the scheme for accrued or accruing benefits under the Superannuation and Family Benefits Act 1938 2, a superannuation scheme under the State Superannuation Act 2000 or any other superannuation scheme approved by the Minister for the purposes of this section.

 [Section 7E inserted by No. 103 of 1994 s.
 17; amended by No. 43 of 2000 s.
 48(1).]